 - 330 brass is particularly useful in tubing and poles because it is both workable and machinable.
-It is commonly used for products such as fire poles.
+Fire poles are a common use for 330 brass.

-- Free machining brass, also called 360 brass, is relatively high in lead.
-This makes it easy to cut and shape.
-It is often used to make items such as brass rods and bars.
+- Free machining brass, also called 360 brass, is relatively high in lead, making it easy to cut and shape.
+It often is used to make items such as rods and bars.

-- Naval brass, also called 464 brass, is highly corrosion resistant and thus ideal for use in seawater.
+- Naval brass, also called 464 brass, is highly resistant to corrosion and thus ideal for use in seawater.

 Compositions of Common Brass Alloys

 The chart below summarizes the composition of a number of commonly used brass alloys: